INFPs are often described for their forgetfulness or absent-mindedness. “Floaty and clumsy,” as one might say.

 INFPs are prone to misplacing their keys, phones, and other important gadgets.
 To avoid this, designate one specific place where you keep your belongings.

-From my experience, my phone always lands on the same exact spot on my bed, or on my table.
+From my experience, my phone always lands on the same exact spot on my bed, or my table.
 It becomes a habit.
 If I catch myself placing it in a different spot, I grab it immediately and place it where it’s supposed to be.

 2. Create a mental checklist.